Today I am thinking about three things.

-I bring this up because Chris Brogan’s newsletter addressed the same topic recently (and I continually swipe great ideas from him).
-And I asked a band last week to describe themselves and five minutes later I had to be shaken awake.
-And a dear friend asked me to edit his weekly newsletter.
+I bring this up because last week I asked a band to describe themselves and five minutes later I had to be shaken awake.
+Then the same band asked me to listen to a six minute and twenty three second song which caused another unplanned nap.
+And then a dear friend asked me to edit his long winded weekly newsletter.
 And when three or more things arrive at about the same time, I am relatively sure the Universe is speaking to me.
-And a theme appeared.
+TA-DA!
+A theme appeared.

 Three things.
 Edit.
 Condense.
 Repeat.

 Songwriters: as Jon Bon Jovi used to say, “Don’t bore us, get to the chorus!”
 And there’s another acronym, too.
 KISS.
 Keep it simple, stupid.
 To me the real meaning of that is make it easy to understand.
 Get to the point.